sourcegraph/handbook/content/people-ops/onboarding/general_onboarding.md

 - **[Zoom](https://zoom.us/signin):** Set up your Zoom account and [recommended settings](../../communication.md#video-calls).
 - **[Jamf Now](https://sourcegraph.jamfcloud.com/)**: Enroll your device in our MDM (ask Cecily for your access code).
 - It might not be immediately necessary, but if you ever need to click a HubSpot link just ask for access in #sales.
+- **[Sourcegraph.com](https://sourcegraph.com)**: Create an account and ask in Slack [#it-tech-ops](https://sourcegraph.slack.com/archives/C01CSS3TC75) to be added to [the Sourcegraph organization](https://sourcegraph.com/organizations/sourcegraph/settings/members) so you get to test in-development features, etc.

 ### U.S. based teammates